Baking Hermann

 What is Chinese Wheat Gluten?

 Chinese Wheat Gluten, also known as Kao Fu (烤麸), is a traditional, plant-based protein made from wheat.
 It’s widely used in Chinese vegetarian cuisine, especially in dishes that call for a chewy, meat-like texture.
 Kao Fu is often served in cold dishes, braised with soy sauce and spices or stir-fried with vegetables.
-Its spongy texture makes it perfect for absorbing flavorful sauces, which is why it’s such a popular ingredient in many savory, umami-packed dishes like in Braised Kao Fu.
+Its spongy texture makes it perfect for absorbing flavorful sauces, which is why it’s such a popular ingredient in many savory, umami-packed dishes like Braised Kao Fu or Liang Pi.

 History of Chinese Wheat Gluten